 PAINTING | MIXED MEDIA

-has gone before.
+In one sense we already live in the Terra Incognita.
+The world of increasingly strange digital simulations and virtual realities that are endlessly multiplied.
+This takes us to places no one has gone before.
 Though the exterior world has been mapped extensively, It would seem that there are more Terra Incogniti today than ever before.

 — Kenny Jones

 Jones’ working studio process has always involved following visual “accidents” in order to be led to unexpected places, some see a layered improvisational aesthetic at work-something akin to jazz performances.
 Besides music, Kenny’s interests were forged by the childhood bliss of running wild in creek beds of Plano, Texas as well as visits to art and science museums.
 This contrast between extravagant nature and urbane culture still informs his art.
 Besides art theory, Jones enjoys keeping informed on science issues: high-energy physics, astronomy, and neuro/AI research.
-He currently shares a studio space with his partner and fellow artist Polly Jones in Abilene, Tx.
-He often visits the hill country where family resides and still enjoys the wild creek beds.
+He currently shares a studio space with his partner and fellow artist Polly Jones in Abilene, Texas.
+He often visits the Hill Country where family resides and still enjoys the wild creek beds.